Zeno Clash

 Zeno Clash is a first-person fighting video game with elements of a first-person shooter.
 It is the debut game of developer ACE Team and uses the Source engine.
 It was released for download through content delivery service Steam on 21 April 2009.
-The Xbox 360 version, entitled Zeno Clash: Ultimate Edition, was released 5 May 2010 and contains additional features not found in the PC version.
+The Xbox 360 version, entitled Zeno Clash: Ultimate Edition, was released 5 May 2010 and contains additional features not found in the Windows version.
 The game is set in the fantasy world of Zenozoik, and follows Ghat, a young man who is on the run from his vengeful siblings, and Deadra, his female companion, as they travel through strange and exotic lands.

 Critics praised its strange yet robust setting and unique character designs.
 It was a finalist for Excellence in Visual Art at the 2009 Independent Games Festival, and was named 2009's Independent Game of the Year by PC Gamer, and PC Game of the Month by IGN in April 2009.